The Play’s The Thing

 The dress rehearsal would go on as planned as well.
 Ned’s understudy was Jameson Poaster, a senior who was a practiced actor and had filled in for Ned in many of the rehearsals.
 He knew the part and would be fine in the role, even the duel.
 Mr. Montgomery asked Evan if he was all right, if he wanted to continue, and if he was okay with the duel.
 Evan looked at me, then smiled.
 He told Mr. Montgomery he was okay to go on.
 The entire cast cheered!

 The dress rehearsal killed!
 I probably shouldn’t use that word, but it was on my mind.
 It was splendid.
 But ‘killed’ is more evocative.
 Everyone had been startled by Ned’s behavior, but it merely added an edge to the rehearsal.
 I didn’t act.
 My part wasn’t necessary, and I’d only been included on stage because everyone was.
 I did my duties as stage manager after Mr. Montgomery had satisfied himself I could go on.
-All I needed was a small bandage.
+All I needed was a squirt of disinfectant and a small bandage.

 The dress complete, Mr. Montgomery had a few words for us.
 “You all were fantastic, real troupers.
 We’ll go on as scheduled tomorrow evening.
 Get a good night’s rest.
 This has been a difficult day, but we’ve come through it.